depaulmillz/rdtsc-versioning/README.md

 **Implementation**

-`rq/timestamp_provider.h` provides the hardware timestamping API allowing access to a timestamp that either reads from TSC using two different approaches: one which uses the RDTSC instruction, and one which uses the RDTSCP instruction, or reads and writes (increments) a logical, atomic timestamp variable.
+`rq/timestamp_provider.h` provides the hardware timestamping API allowing access to a timestamp that either (1) reads TSC using one of two methods: one which uses the RDTSC instruction, and one which uses the RDTSCP instruction, or (2) reads and writes (increments) a logical, atomic timestamp variable.

 `basic_rdtsc_tests/` is a directory which contains the code used in our initial testing (Figure 1 in the paper).
 Refer to the README located in that directory for documentation.